kazetsukaimiko/hrorm/README.md

 # <a href="http://hrorm.org">hrorm</a>

-Hrorm is a concise, declarative, opinionated, sqlType-checked library for the creation of Data Access Objects (DAOs) that will not inflict your codebase with XMLosis or annotationitis.
+Hrorm is a concise, declarative, opinionated, type-checked library for the creation of Data Access Objects (DAOs) that will not inflict your codebase with XMLosis or annotationitis.

 The <a href="http://hrorm.org">hrorm</a> website contains documentation for using